 We support children with all disabilities and from all backgrounds.
 We take pride in ensuring that any equipment which is out grown is recycled to other children, so our supporters' valuable donations are never wasted.
 Many people who support Get Kids Going! feel a marvellous sense of achievement and satisfaction.
 They see that even the smallest donation makes an amazing difference!
 Get Kids Going! gives disabled children and young people the chance of a life time, freedom, and many wonderful opportunities that you and I take for granted.
 Opportunities they may never have without you and the support of Get Kids Going!
 No other charity in the UK focuses on helping disabled children and young people with sport in the same way.

 The cost of a bespoke sports wheelchair is about £4,000.
 A lightweight manual wheelchair is around £3,000.
 All are designed individually, and perform just like a Formula 1 Racing Car!.

 The cost of a sports grant can be anything from £500 to £15,000 per year for each youngster.

 In general there are over 200,000 disabled children and young people in Britain who need the help of Get Kids Going!.

 please help us turn their dreams into reality!.

-Our work would not be possible if it wasn’t for the hundreds of runners who support Get Kids Going! throughout the year by running the Virgin Money London Marathon, Paris Marathon, , Berlin Marathon, Ride London 100 Cycling Challenge, New York City Marathon, Royal Parks Foundation Half Marathon, Paris Half Marathon, Richmond Festival Half Marathon, taking part in L'Etape du Tour and the many other events and marathons worldwide.
+Our work would not be possible if it wasn’t for the hundreds of runners who support Get Kids Going! throughout the year by running the Virgin Money London Marathon, Paris Marathon, Berlin Marathon, New York City Marathon, Royal Parks Foundation Half Marathon, Paris Half Marathon, Richmond Festival Half Marathon, Great North Run, taking part in Ride London 100, L'Etape du Tour and the many other events and marathons worldwide.
 And also the numerous companies, trusts, schools and individuals who kindly give us such valuable donations and support.
 We’d like to say a ‘big thank you’ to you all.